 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 A time travel board game highlights the storyline, mechanics, and game elements of the sci-fi fantasy of traveling through a time-machine.
-Whether you want to find a time travel board game that takes you to witness the dinosaurs or to a space-ship that travels millions of years ahead, you are sure to find your favorite time travel board game in the list below.
+Whether you want a time travel board game that takes you to witness the world of dinosaurs or to a space-ship that travels millions of years ahead, you are sure to find your favorite time travel board game in the list of reviews below.

 Escape From 100 Million B.C.

 Each player needs to uncover the missing parts of the time-machine; he/ she does this by moving to every area on the board and flipping the tiles.
-If a player is lucky, he/ she may get a piece of equipment or a part of the time-machine, or, the player may end up facing a dinosaur (you do not want to harm them though).
-The game board is esthetically designed and divided into five different areas that the players can explore: mountains, ocean, jungle, swamp, and flatland.
+If a player is lucky, he/ she may get a piece of equipment or a part for building the time-machine in form of a card, or, the player may end up facing a dinosaur (you do not want to harm them though).
+The game board is aesthetically designed and divided into five different areas that the players can explore: mountains, ocean, jungle, swamp, and flatland.
 Since it is a cooperative game, if the volcano erupts, everyone dies and hence loses the game.

 The Escape From 100 Million B.C. may take you back in time, but time flies when you are playing the game.
-An average board game session is about 90 minutes long and every second is guaranteed fun and humor.
-Some people may find this game too much dependent on luck (for instance: when you have sixes in a row or draw the right tile at the right time) which could be off-putting to some board game geeks.
-For the rest, it guarantees to make your time enjoyable, and that’s what the purpose of a good game is.
+An average board game session is about 90 minutes long sitting at a table and every second is guaranteed fun and humor.
+For some people this game may be too much dependent on luck (for instance: when you have sixes in a row or draw the right tile at the right time) which could be off-putting to some board game geeks.
+For the rest, it guarantees to make your time enjoyable, and that’s what the purpose of the best games are.

 In Tragedy Looper, the players are the time-traveling protagonists who enter a cycle of time-loops to find all the required details about a certain crime and prevent it from happening.
 The only obstacle that stops them from doing so successfully is the fourth player – the devious Mastermind – who will do everything to make the protagonists stop and lose the case.
 The three protagonists have a limited number of loops to figure out who is causing the issue and what the crime is that they must prevent from occurring to win the game, and then do everything to make it stop.
 The Mastermind, however, needs to do everything he/ she can to make the crime happen.

 Tragedy Looper is one of a kind cooperative board game.
-It is fun, challenging, exciting, and engaging – everything we look in a good board game to play with a group of friends or family.
-It is designed for 2 to 4 players (13 years or more) with every session time to be around 2 hours.
+It’s fun, challenging, exciting, and engaging – everything we look in a good board game to play with a group of friends or your family at home.
+It is designed for 2 to 4 players (13 years or more, so not exactly for all ages) with every session time to be around 2 hours.
 A downside of the game could be that at many places there is an overload of information that could be challenging for a new player to learn, or to teach.
 But looking at how engaging this board game is, that should not be an issue.

-The Timeline Challenge is based on 110 cards.
+The Timeline Challenge is based on 110 cards, it is a card game, too.
 Each of these cards has a historical event, invention or discovery on both its sides along with a definitive date (on which the event occurred) at only one side.
 You need to move around a circular board, and you can do so only when you complete the challenges correctly.
 There are various trials involved, and whoever goes the farthest by earning the maximum points wins the game.

-However, if you are one of those people who do not like trivia, then you may find the board game boring.
+However, if you are one of those people who do not like trivia, this board game my be boring for you.
 And with older players getting an edge over the younger lot, many kids may give this game a pass as well.
 But don’t worry, you do not have to be a hardcore history buff to win this game.
 The game has a catch-up mechanism which can be a good as well as a bad thing.
 If you are lagging, the catch-up mechanism can help you make up for your loss, but this may be a little upsetting for players who used their strategy to move ahead.
 Having said that, if you are fond of the Timeline game series, you will love this board game too.